Back to Basics: What Are Career Milestones?

 In other words, a true career milestone program reimagines the work anniversary and transforms every career achievement into an occasion for celebration.

-How milestones in the career journey differ from simple work anniversaries?
+How career milestones differ from simple work anniversaries

 What defines a true career milestone approach?